Posted on October 19, 2018 in Sexual Crimes

 Arizona Revised Statutes Section 13-3553 states that someone commits the crime of minor sexual exploitation if he or she records, films, photographs, develops or duplicates any material in which a minor is engaging in sexual conduct.
 It is also against the law to sell, receive, distribute, possess, exchange, or electronically transmit this type of material.
 Sexual exploitation of a minor, or possession of child pornography, is a Class 2 felony.
 If the teen in the photo is under the age of 15, sexting may qualify as a “dangerous crime against children,” pursuant to Section 13-705 of the law.
 Conviction of this crime comes with a minimum of 13 years in prison.

-If you’re a minor charged with unlawful teen sexting in Arizona, a defense lawyer can help argue your charges down to less serious crimes.
+If you’re a minor charged with unlawful teen sexting in Arizona, a Scottsdale Sexual Exploitation Lawyer can help argue your charges down to less serious crimes.
 To preserve the futures of teens who make this mistake, the courts often permit the downgrade of a misdemeanor and felony child pornography crimes to lesser crimes, such as “using a phone to threaten or intimidate, or “contributing to the delinquency of a minor.”

 While these are still criminal offenses, the consequences will not be as severe – such as the entry on the state sex offender list for life.
 This distinction in the crime you committed can make all the difference to your future.
 Don’t try to defend yourself alone in the face of teen sexting charges in Arizona.
 Protect yourself by hiring an experienced defense attorney.